Dealing with creditor harassment?

 Creditors will often make phone calls to someone's cell phone or home phone, or sometimes even to their place of work.
 These calls can be frustrating and can make an already busy day even more packed and anxiety-filled.
 If you have not been treated with the proper respect and a collection agency has been harassing you, we can help!

-Do not sit back while creditors and collection agencies take advantage of you.
+Don't sit back while creditors and collection agencies take advantage of you.
 Speak to one of our Santa Ana attorneys today.
-Call an Orange County bankruptcy attorney at our firm immediately to get the aggressive legal representation you deserve on your side!
+Call an Orange County bankruptcy attorney at our firm immediately to get the aggressive legal representation you deserve!